Terry Forster: Career

 Fully healthy in 1982, he pitched well coming out of the bullpen.
 On October 3, 1982, in the last regular season game started by Dodgers ace Fernando Valenzuela, Forster yielded a seventh-inning, three-run homer to the San Francisco Giants' Joe Morgan which proved to be the winning margin in a 5-3 Giants win.
 The loss by the Dodgers propelled the Atlanta Braves to the 1982 National League West Division title.
 Forster became a free agent and signed with the Atlanta Braves for the 1983 season.
 He had an efficient three seasons, compiling an ERA of under 3.00 in each of those seasons.

 While with the Braves, he gained notice for his weight problem.
 The 6'3" Forster reportedly weighed 270 pounds while with Atlanta.
 David Letterman gave the left-hander national notoriety in 1985, when he referred to the lefty as a "fat tub of goo" on his Late Night show.
 Forster later appeared as a guest on Letterman's show following the comments; he ate a sandwich as he entered the set after Letterman introduced him.
 He also recorded a novelty song called "Fat Is In".

-The Braves released Forster shortly before the start of the 1986 season, but he was signed by the California Angels two weeks after his release.
-He finished the year with a 3.51 ERA in 41 appearances, but was not part of the Angels' roster for the ALCS.
+The Braves released Forster shortly before the start of the 1986 season.
+He was signed two weeks later by the California Angels.
+Forster finished the year with a 3.51 ERA in 41 appearances, but was not part of the Angels' roster for the ALCS.
 This was Forster's last season in the major leagues, although he did play minor league baseball in the Minnesota Twins organization in 1987.

-Forster was also an excellent hitter, something usually not associated with relief pitchers.
+Forster was an excellent hitter, something usually not associated with relief pitchers.
 His .397 lifetime batting average (31 hits in 78 at bats) is the highest for any major leaguer in history with either 50 at bats or with at least 15 years of major league experience.